JonMackey/SubsetFontCreator/Readme.md

 All of the other export options are selected in the application's main window.
 These options are:
 * Font - any ttf or otf font supported by FreeType
 * Font size - the font size in points.
-This size is currently limited to 72.
 * Glyph data format - 1 bit, 1 bit rotated, and 8 bit for antialiased text.
 8 bit is selected when the 1 bit checkbox is unchecked.
-* Subset string - a UTF string that defines the set of glyphs to export.
-Press "Helper…" to display a helper window that allows you to create the range string.
-Type or paste text containing the characters you plan to use into the window's text field.
+* Subset string - a UTF-8 string that defines the set of glyphs to export.
 * 16 or 32 bit glyph data offsets.
 In general 16 should be used.
 The XFont class described below currently doesn't handle 32 bit offsets.

+Press "Helper…" to display the subset string helper window.
+This window allows you to create the subset string by typing or pasting text containing the characters you plan to use into the helper window's text field.

 In addition to the primary feature of exporting bitmapped subset fonts, there is a sample feature for viewing sample text with the defined options at the same physical size for various common displays.
-Note that all settings below the subset edit field have no impact on what gets exported, they're only used to define the sample.
+Note that all settings below the subset string edit field have no impact on what gets exported, they're only used to define the sample.

+![Image](MainWAtLaunch.jpg)

 Additional sample displays may be added by editing the ArduinoDisplays property list in the application bundle.
 This property list defines the screen dimension in pixels as well as the size of the active area in millimeters.
 By combining this information with the Mac's own display information it's possible to display an accurately scaled sample.
-If you take a ruler and measure the device sample on a 72dpi screen, and measure the same sample on a 144dpi screen, the measurements will be the same size as the target device.

-![Image](MainWAtLaunch.jpg)

 An unscaled sample: